olawalejarvis/string-class/README.md

 ## How to use
 1. Clone the repository into your local machine
     `git clone https://github.com/andela-oaladeusi/string-class.git`
-2. Change working directory to string-class
+2. Navigate to string-class
+    `cd string-class`
 3. Run `npm install` to install all the dependencies.
+4. To start string-class app
+    `npm start`
-4. To run tests
+5. To run tests
     `npm test`
-5. Move the string-class.js file, located in the "src" directory, into any project directory you wish to use it in.
+6. Move the string-class.js file, located in the "src" directory, into any project directory you wish to use it in.

 ## Web use
 URL: https://class-string.herokuapp.com/